cosmos/sdk-tutorials/README.md

     imageLightMode: /lp-images/universe.svg
     sections:
       - image:
-        title: Introduction to Cosmos
+        title: Introduction to the Interchain
         href: /academy/1-what-is-cosmos/
         description: |
-          From a high-level overview of the Cosmos Ecosystem to the main concepts of the Cosmos SDK and IBC, take a look at these more conceptual introductions to begin your journey.
+          From a high-level overview of the Interchain Ecosystem to the main concepts of the Cosmos SDK and IBC, take a look at these more conceptual introductions to begin your journey.
         tags:
           - concepts
       - image:
         title: Hands-on Exercise
         href: /hands-on-exercise/1-ignite-cli/
         description: |
-          Work with the full Cosmos stack while developing a checkers game blockchain with Ignite CLI, CosmJS and IBC, and preparing your chain to run in production.
+          Work with the full Interchain stack while developing a checkers game blockchain with Ignite CLI, CosmJS and IBC, and preparing your chain to run in production.
         tags:
           - guided-coding
       - image:
         title: Tutorials
         href: /tutorials/1-tech-terms/
         description: |
           Dive into these tutorials to help get you started and to take a more detailed look at IBC, CosmJS, and some of the other SDK modules.
-The tutorials walk you through code examples to translate Cosmos concepts into practice.
+The tutorials walk you through code examples to translate Interchain concepts into practice.

-  - title: Introduction to Cosmos
+  - title: Introduction to the Interchain
     description: |
-      Discover the Cosmos Ecosystem, Cosmos SDK, and IBC.
+      Discover the Interchain Ecosystem, Cosmos SDK, and IBC.
 Feel free to start with the first chapter, or select one or more tags to filter the available content.
     sections:
       - image: /lp-images/cosmos_dev_portal_module-02-lp.png
-        title: What is Cosmos?
+        title: What is the Interchain?
         href: /academy/1-what-is-cosmos/
         description: |
           Get a fast overview of:
         links:
-          - title: Blockchain technology and Cosmos
+          - title: Blockchain technology and the Interchain
             path: /academy/1-what-is-cosmos/1-blockchain-and-cosmos.html
-          - title: The Cosmos Ecosystem
+          - title: The Interchain Ecosystem
             path: /academy/1-what-is-cosmos/2-cosmos-ecosystem.html
           - title: How to get ATOM and stake it
             path: /academy/1-what-is-cosmos/3-atom-staking.html
       #- {} Example of section break
       - image: /lp-images/cosmos_dev_portal_module-03-lp-new.png
-        title: Cosmos Concepts
+        title: Interchain Concepts
         href: /academy/2-cosmos-concepts/
         description: |
-          This chapter includes an introduction to the main concepts underlying the Cosmos SDK:
+          This chapter includes an introduction to the main concepts underlying the Interchain stack and Cosmos SDK:
         links:
           - title: Blockchain app architecture
             path: /academy/2-cosmos-concepts/1-architecture.html